 - A weed-wacker is also NOT pono if used in areas of planted natives.
 However, in some non-native grassy areas, regular mowing is helpful.

 - Cut material and pulled weeds are not left in place or tossed to the side.
 These materials should be bunched and taken to a designated composting pile.
 There are many such compost and wattle piles scattered about, so carry-distances are not that great.

 - Trimming of native plants requires basic knowledge of how to trim woody shrubs and trees.
 Over-trimming can damage a plant, introduce pathogens, and generally set-back growth.
 No leaves, green or brown, should be cut off a palm tree (if a brown palm leaf bends down and blocks a trail, this leaf can be removed).

 - Branch trimming that results in eye-poking short stems is a safety hazard and a reason that all trimming is to be done with pruning clippers or saws and not with a cutting blade like a machete.

 - Endangered plants are present.
 These species should not be trimmed or damaged without proper consultation (contact Ric).

 Who do I contact?—If you are new to working at a native-planting site OR do not understand each of the rules presented above, please discuss with a site leader before beginning work at an AML wahi pana.

-At Nā Pōhaku o Hauwahine the site is divided into the following nā kuleana ‘āpana: 1) Parking area and into the amphitheater vicinity (contact Kimo); 2) Amphitheater east to the waters edge (contact Ric); 3) amphitheater north to the waters edge (contact Ka‘imi); and 4) Kawainui Marsh ponds (contact Ka‘imi, but do not work in this area alone.
+At Nā Pōhaku o Hauwahine the site is divided into the following nā kuleana ‘āpana: 1) Parking area and into the amphitheater vicinity (contact Kimo); 2) Amphitheater east to the village site and waters edge (contact Lehuakona); 3) amphitheater north to the waters edge (contact Ric or Ka‘imi); and 4) Kawainui Marsh ponds (contact Ka‘imi, but do not work in this area alone.
 And realize the marsh itself is not under State Parks, but controlled by DOFAW, so other restrictions may apply).